Not Deepika Padukone, This Actress Was Sanjay Leela Bhansali’s First Choice For Bajirao Mastani

-For those unaware, the historical romance epic was released in the year 2015, but Bhansali had been aiming to make the movie for quite a few years.
-At the time, Bhumika Chawla rose to fame after Tere Naam hit the matinee theatres.
+The historical romance epic was released in the year 2015, but Bhansali had been aiming to make the movie for quite a few years.
+At the time, Bhumika Chawla rose to fame after Tere Naam hit the theatres.
 She claims that her screen test happened soon after the release of Tere Naam.
-Travelling back in time, the actress recalled that her Saree caught on fire during the audition.
+Travelling back in time, the actress recalled that her saree caught on fire during the audition.
 “I had done a photoshoot with Sir in his style.
 My saree caught fire because ghee and oil spilt on my saree.
 I was holding the diyas in his style and it fell, and I was wearing a silk saree.
 I remember that happened,” she said.

 The plot of Bajirao Mastani narrates the love story of Maratha Peshwa Bajirao I and his second wife Mastani, the warrior princess of Bundelkhand.
 Besides the plot, the electrifying chemistry of the lead actors, the strong-dramatic storyline, the enigmatic musical score, and the violent streak of war in the narrative helped the movie to be a massive success.